turingschool/mod-0-project-be/section3/README.md

 So this week, we would like you to start self-monitoring your progress.
 Before you start on the technical work, reflect back on how the project has gone so far.

 - Have the time estimates matched up with your experience?
+A. I have generally completed tasks in less time than what has been estimated.
 - When you sit down to start working, do you have a clear goal of what you want to accomplish and in how much time?
 If so, how aligned is that to what actually happens?
+A. I have sat down with goal of working in time blocks, but when I have begun hitting my stride, I often worked past what my time blocks were and completed more work than I expected.
 - How do you work best - in 2 hour blocks, 4 hour blocks, etc?
 Do you take breaks regularly?
 Do you have a system to hold yourself accountable to taking breaks?
+A. I work best in 4+ hours blocks, with some breaks.
+I don't have a system for holding myself accountable for taking breaks.

 You've probably heard of the Pomodoro Technique in Mod 0 classes (and elsewhere, maybe!).
 During this final section of the project, we are going to ask that you follow this technique.
 Please read about it [here](https://www.dovico.com/blog/2020/08/26/the-pomodoro-technique-how-to-manage-your-work-time-and-flow-the-easy-way/).

 The article doesn't mention writing down Step 1 (`Decide on the task to be performed`), but we ask that you find a special spot in your notebook where you do this for each work session.
 In the deliverables, we will ask that you share what you wrote down for Step 1 of the technique each time you started a new task.